-Honored by Newsweek as one of the “Women Shaping the 21st Century,” Tiffany Shlain is a filmmaker, artist, founder of the Webby Awards, and co-founder of The International Academy of Digital Arts & Sciences.
-A celebrated thinker and catalyst, Tiffany is known for her ability to illuminate complex ideas in culture, science, technology and life through her unique films, dynamic talks, and innovative projects.
-She delivered the campus-wide keynote commencement address at UCBerkeley and her films and work have received 50 awards and distinctions including a “Disruptive Innovation Award” from the 2012 Tribeca Film Festival.
-Her last four films premiered at Sundance, including her 2011 acclaimed feature documentary, Connected: An Autoblogography about Love, Death & Technology, which The New York Times hailed as “Incredibly engaging” and “Examining Everything From the Big Bang to Twitter,” and The US State Department just selected as one of the films to represent America at embassies around the world for their 2012 American Film Showcase.
-She is currently working on a film series which is paving the way for a new kind of collaborative filmmaking she and her film studio call CLOUD FILMMAKING.
-The series, titled Let it Ripple: Mobile Films for Global Change, will include 16 short 2 to 10-minute films over the next 4 years about important aspects of life.
-Each of these films both invites participants to send in videos from their cell phones and after the film is completed her team them makes free customized versions for non-profits all over the world.
-The first film in the series, A Declaration of Interdependence, with music by Moby, has been translated into 65 languages and she has made 100 customized versions.
-The new film in the series just released is Engage which looks at the importance of engaging in society.
-Please view these both if you are interested in receiving a free customized version for your organization.
-The third film in the series Brain Power: From Synapses to Hyperlinks, looks at new research on how to best grow children’s brains and applies this to thinking about the best way to grow the global brain of the internet.
-Brain Power is both a 10 minute film and a TED Book and premiered on Nov 8th at The California Academy of Sciences in San Francisco at the Imagine Science Film Festival in NYC.
-Tiffany is a Henry Crown Fellow of The Aspen Institute, and member of the advisory board for The Prince of Wales Fellowship at MIT, MIT-IBM Network Science Research Center, The Institute for the Future and she was invited to advise Secretary State Hillary Clinton about the internet and technology.
+Honored by Newsweek as one of the “Women Shaping the 21st Century,” Tiffany Shlain is a filmmaker, writer, founder of the Webby Awards, and co-founder of The International Academy of Digital Arts & Sciences.
+A celebrated thinker and catalyst, Tiffany is known for her ability to illuminate complex ideas in culture, science, technology, and life through her unique films, dynamic talks, and innovative projects.
+She is a sought-after keynote speaker, from delivering the campus-wide keynote commencement address at UC Berkeley to giving kick-off speeches at international conferences, her films and work have received 50 awards and distinctions including a “Disruptive Innovation Award” from The Tribeca Film Festival.
+Her two most recent films have been invited to represent America at embassies worldwide in the US State Department’s American Film Showcase and she has had four films premiere at Sundance, including her 2011 acclaimed feature documentary, Connected: An Autoblogography about Love, Death & Technology, which The New York Times hailed as “Incredibly engaging” and “Examining Everything From the Big Bang to Twitter.”
+She is currently working on a film series which is paving the way for a new kind of collaborative filmmaking she and her film studio call “Cloud Filmmaking.”
+The series, titled Let it Ripple: Mobile Films for Global Change, will include 10 short films over the next 4 years about important aspects of life that connect us.
+Each of these films invites participants to collaborate by sending in videos and artwork inspired by the themes of the film.
+Three films have been released (A Declaration of Interdependence, Engage and Brain Power) and the fourth, The Science of Character will be coming out soon.
+The third film in the series Brain Power: From Neurons to Networks, is also the basis for Tiffany’s first book that the TED conference published, of the same name.
+After each film is completed they are available for free customization for nonprofits to use for their outreach and nearly 500 versions of the films are being used by nonprofits to date.
+Tiffany was invited to share the groundbreaking approach of her “Cloud Filmmaking” as the keynote speaker for the 2013 Tribeca Film Festival Interactive Day.
+She also just launched an original film series for AOL, The Future Starts Here, which was released October 11th and is a runaway hit with over 9 million views in the first month.
+Tiffany is a Henry Crown Fellow of The Aspen Institute, and member of the advisory board for The Prince of Wales Fellowship at MIT, MIT-IBM Network Science Research Center, The Institute for the Future and she was invited to advise Secretary State Hillary Clinton about the Internet and technology.

 Carlton was the associate producer and director of outreach for The Tribe, an award-winning short about the history of the Jewish people and the Barbie doll, and an official selection at over 100 festivals including Sundance and Tribeca.
 He is also the co-founder and director of the Disposable Film Festival, which celebrates achievements in new media filmmaking.
 Carlton has taught film theory, art history, and architecture at Stanford, San Francisco State University, and SF Art Institute, and lectures worldwide about film and new media.
 Carlton holds a PhD in Art History and Film Theory from Stanford University.